Feeling Overwhelmed Trying to Find an Anxiety Therapist in L.A.? You’re Not Alone.

 If you feel like it ultimately is not a good fit, you don’t have to commit.
 We won’t take it personally, and will try to help steer you in the right direction.

 I’d love to help you, too.
-Click here to schedule your free 15- minute consultation for therapy in Los Angeles, CA. My specialties include treatment for anxiety, trauma, and improving the quality of relationships by examining your attachment style.
+Click here to schedule your free 15- minute consultation for anxiety therapy in Los Angeles, CA. My specialties include treatment for anxiety, trauma, and improving the quality of relationships by examining your attachment style.
 It is time to call and get help.
 You’ve waited long enough.